Inca Quarry Trek 4 Days – Sacred Valley Route

 • Machu Picchu Pueblo Arrival: 18:09

-Due to the new restrictions, Machu Picchu now visits at a specific time, and we believe that a suitable time is 08:00 or depending on availability.
+Due to the new restrictions, Machu Picchu can now be visited at a specific time, and, depending on availability, we believe 08:00 is suitable.

-We board the bus service to Machu Picchu at the indicated time and begin the two-hour guided tour walking through the Inca citadel.
-In the afternoon, we return to Cusco using the train and vehicle services.
+We board the bus service to Machu Picchu at the indicated time and begin the two-hour guided tour by walking through the Inca citadel.
+We return to Cusco in the afternoon via train and vehicle.

 • Early breakfast at your hotel